rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 #### zsh_stats

 zsh has a command that will output a list the top 20 commands you have executed.
 You can run it periodically and see what commands you are using the most.
-If possible, you can create and alias and save some typing.
+If possible, you can create an alias and save some typing.

 ```bash hl_lines="1"
 zsh_stats